Prague at a Glance

 Living in Prague

 Expats starting their life in Prague value the good expat infrastructure the city offers and the vibrant international community.
-A number of foreign cultural institutes, such as the British Council or the German Goethe-Institut, also offer a variety of services and contribute to the multifaceted cultural life in Prague.
+A number of foreign cultural institutes such as the British Council or the German Goethe-Institut also offer a variety of services and contribute to the multifaceted cultural life in Prague.

 Most people in Prague are covered by the public healthcare system.
 Each doctor has a contract with a public healthcare provider and treats patients who are insured by that provider.
 Those eligible for public healthcare only have to pay some minor fees for visits to the doctor and prescriptions.

-Health Insurance in Prague
+Taking Out Health Insurance in Prague

-Expats living in Prague are covered usually either by the public healthcare system or have private healthcare plans arranged by their employer.
+Expats living in Prague are usually either covered by the public healthcare system or have private healthcare plans arranged by their employer.
 This depends on your employer as well as your residency status.
 EU nationals residing in Prague profit from some additional benefits.

-If you have permanent residence in Prague or you work for an employer who has a registered business address in the Czech Republic, you are required to make monthly contributions to the public healthcare system.
-EU citizens may keep their insurance from their home country if it complies with the EU law on public healthcare.
+If you have permanent residence status in Prague or if you work for an employer who has a registered business address in the Czech Republic, you are required to make monthly contributions to the public healthcare system: as of May 2014, 11% of the gross salary is paid by the employee and 34% is contributed by the employer.